-Every week (or more frequently if the Trustee decides) a unit price is set for each type of unit.
+Every business day (excluding Saturday, Sunday and Victorian public holidays) a unit price is set for each type of unit.
 The unit price is worked out by a simple formula.
 For example, the price of an "A" unit equals:

-the value of net assets backing the "A" units the number of "A" units issued
+the value of net assets backing the "A" units

+the number of "A" units issued